-Adding a dark theme to File Explorer has long been a top Insider request.
-Some users find that a dark theme is easier on the eyes.
+Adding dark mode to File Explorer has been a top request from Insiders.
+Some of you prefer dark mode since it can be easy on the eyes.
 Others simply like the fresh, new look.
-But while dark mode has been available in Windows for some time, it hasn’t applied to File Explorer, until now.
+But while dark mode has been available in Windows for some time, it hasn’t be available in File Explorer, until now.

-Management agreed!
-We started working on applying dark theme to file explorer, and Insider Preview Build 17666 was the first build where Insiders started to see the fruits of our labor.
+From there, we started working on bringing dark mode to File Explorer, and Insider Preview Build 17666 was the first build where Insiders could preview that experience.

-As you might have noticed, our colleagues on the Office team had been working on a similar challenge.
-In fact, File Explorer and PowerPoint have very similar design elements — and consistency with Office was yet another one of our objectives.
+The Office team had also been working on a similar challenge.
+File Explorer and PowerPoint have some similar design elements, so consistency with them was another one of our objectives.

-Sure enough, Insiders didn’t hold back.
-Feedback was amazingly valuable, right down to the smallest details.
-But equally important was the sheer volume of feedback — which in turn helped to confirm our initial decision to prioritize the work in time for an RS5 release.
-That led to the next iteration of the design below in Insider Preview Build 17686.
-The focus here was on fixing major bugs left over in 17666.
+Sure enough, you didn’t hold back.
+Your feedback has been amazingly valuable, right down to the smallest details, and the volume of it helped confirm our decision to make the work a priority for the RS5 release.
+The next version of the design in Build 17686 focused on fixing major bugs.

-Meanwhile, Insider feedback continued to pour in.
-We focused on addressing that feedback with Insider Preview Build 17733.
-For example, Insiders told us that they’d like to see more use of grey tones — which we added to areas like the view pane.
-We also adjusted the address bar and ribbon colors.
-(The effect is that your eye is drawn more to the content in the center of the screen.)
-And take a close look below at the Navigation Pane.
+But your feedback continued to pour in, so Build 17733 focused on addressing it.
+For example, your feedback asked for more gray tones, which we added to areas like the view pane.
+We also adjusted the address bar and ribbon colors, so that your eye is drawn more to the content in the center of the screen.
+And take a closer look at the Navigation Pane.
 We removed the folder backplates from the folder icons and enlarged the icons to make them stand out more on high DPI displays.

-Its detailed suggestions like these that helped us move from a basic dark theme into the kind of functional design that users demand, especially with File Explorer.
+It’s detailed suggestions like these that helped us move from a basic dark mode into the kind of functional design that you need, especially with File Explorer.

-And there you have it: Dark Theme in File Explorer—designed by Windows engineers and inspired by Windows Insiders from around the world.
+And there you have it, dark mode in File Explorer—designed by Windows engineers and inspired by Windows Insiders from around the world.

 Thanks to all of you!
-We look forward to hearing more from you on our latest design — and other dark theme elements coming to Windows.
-As your recent feedback clearly shows, you Insiders obviously have an excellent sense for design!
+We look forward to hearing more from you on our latest design and the other dark mode elements coming to Windows.
+As your recent feedback clearly shows, Windows Insiders obviously have an excellent sense for design!